 As your website is designed to aid those without legal experience choose the right attorney (ie. you), maintaining and updating the accuracy of the information is super important in order to establish a reputable image online, and convey yourself as an authority in the industry.
 Think of your website like a doormat to your business - make sure its squeaky clean!

+How do lawyers get leads?
+Aside from word of mouth, where do their clients come from?
 According to Martindale-Hubbell, 76 percent of attorney’s clients will start searching online before they decide to use your services.

 Showing your clients a list of the key benefits (not features) that you offer is a great way of illustrating the value your services bring to their business.
 Benefits are things like we will not get paid until we win your case”, “10 years of legal experience” etc. These are valuable solutions – see?